End of life planning

 Making health care decisions

 An advance health care directive is a form that tells you how your loved ones want to be taken care of, in the case that they’re unable to do so themselves.
 Advance health care directives are sometimes known as living wills.
+An advance health care directive or living will is different from a power of attorney, which ensures that an agent of your loved one’s choosing can make medical decisions that are not covered by a living will.

 If they’re incapacitated by a disease, an advance care directive will specify whether or not they wish to receive medical treatments such as: